Neumann Men's Basketball Camps

 Prior to Malvern Prep, Rullo spent a year as an assistant coach at his Alma Mater, Drexel University.
 He also spent two seasons at Hobart College where he was responsible for the recruiting class that went on to capture a conference title and the first NCAA berth in school history.

-Rullo earned his Bachelors of Science in Business Administration with a concentration in Marketing from Drexel University.
+Rullo earned his Bachelors of Science in Business Administration with a concentration in Marketing from Drexel University and a Masters in Organizational and Strategic Leadership from Neumann University.
 Rullo currently resides in West Deptford, N.J. with his wife Maureen (formerly Michaels) who is a 1,000 point scorer for the Drexel Lady Dragons.
-The couple has two daughters Molly (9) and Megan (8).
+The couple are the proud parents of Molly (12) and Megan (10).